zkat/protoduck/README.md

 `<types>`, or be an empty array if `<types>` is omitted.
 The types in `<spec>` will then be used to map between method implementations for the individual functions, and the provided types in the impl.

+Protocols can include an `opts` object as the last argument, with the following available options:

+* `opts.private` `{Boolean=false}` - if true, method-style definitions will not
+  add the methods by name to the target object.
+Implementation methods can still be accessed by using `<obj>[<protocol>.<methName>.symbol]`.
+This will make implementations usable for internals without potential name conflicts.

+* `opts.metaobject` `{Protocol.meta}` - Accepts an object implementing the
+  `Protocol.meta` protocol, which can be used to alter protocol definition mechanisms in `protoduck`.

 ##### Example